When refinancing your home to a shorter mortgage, you’ll need to ask yourself a few questions:

 - Which lender is right for me?

-- Do I want a fixed rate, or an adjustable rate?
+- Do I want a fixed rate or an adjustable rate?

 How To Decide If A Shorter Mortgage Is Right For You?

-Homeowners often choose to refinance their homes for any of a number of reasons.
+Homeowners often choose to refinance their homes for a number of reasons.
 Some homeowners want to take advantage of lower interest rates, while others want some disposable funds and have the home equity to benefit from a cash-out loan.
 Some homeowners want shorter monthly payments, and others want a shorter mortgage payment period overall.
-If you’re a homeowner who wants to refinance to a shorter term, read along to learn about some important questions you’ll need to ask yourself before making any major decisions.
+If you’re a homeowner who wants to refinance to a shorter-term, read along to learn about some important questions you’ll need to ask yourself before making any major decisions.

 1. What Do I Want my New Loan Term to Be?

-One of the first things you’ll need to figure out when refinancing to a shorter term is how short you’d like that term to be.
-Some homeowners refinance to a shorter term of 15 years, and others to 10.
+One of the first things you’ll need to figure out when refinancing to a shorter-term is how short you’d like that term to be.
+Some homeowners refinance to a shorter-term of 15 years, and others to 10.
 It all depends on how much you can afford to pay monthly and what your financial priorities are.
-Maybe you’d like to be debt-free as soon as possible so you can have live worry-free, or maybe you’d just like to make sure that your home is paid off before retirement.
+Maybe you’d like to be debt-free as soon as possible so you can live worry-free, or maybe you’d just like to make sure that your home is paid off before retirement.
 Either way, you must keep in mind that the life span of your loan is going to play a major factor in determining what your monthly payments look like, so also be prepared to ask yourself the next question on our list.